mvishiu11/AdventOfCode2023/README.md

 ### Part 2
 The second part was actually fairly easy, after I figured out the splitting in the previous part.
 I just added some new functions to calculate minimum number of cubes per color and called them in corresponding `for` loops. *Easy peasy*

+## Day 3
+### Part 1
+This one was hard enough for me to default to Python.
+I added a function to get surroundings of each number and then looked for matching regexes to find correct numbers with `re` module.
+Did not thing it would actually work but it did.
+After that, it was doable.

+### Part 2
+This one was not much harder after I figured out how to use regexes properly.
+Added a function to find gears (ergo *) which was done in the most straightforward way possible.
+After I had some fun with timer wrappers using `time` module and packed both parts into one function.